1. First things first – check that we’re compatible

 At the heart of good design is a relentless focus on who will be using your product, so don’t be shy when it comes to user-testing.
 As Mark Sheahan, Inventor in Residence at the British Library told us: “Too many inventors get caught up in their idea and are really protective of it.
 Because they don’t share it, they don’t develop it”.

 We recommend that all innovators take necessary steps to protect their ideas and IP, and this is something that we provide detailed guidance and support on throughout the Spark programme.
-However, the more evidence you can provide – even if anecdotal at this stage – that potential users of your product idea believe that they would benefit from it and can envisage it providing positive change within the specific field, the better.
+However, the more evidence you can provide – even if anecdotal at this stage – that will turn new ideas into real life products for independent living the better.
 Your friends and family are likely to be the kindest critics, so widening the net to request open and constructive critique from more independent industry focussed sources will put you in a stronger position to back your idea all the way to production and beyond.

-Similarly, we believe that ‘feedback is the breakfast of champions’, so if you feel too wedded to an exact or fully developed version of your product then Spark may not be the programme for you.
-We work as collaboratively as possible with all of our ventures, and inevitably those that reach the farthest in the programme and beyond are those that understand how constructive critique of an idea they’re exceptionally passionate will accelerate its successful development.
+Similarly, we believe that ‘feedback is the breakfast of champions’, so if you feel too wedded to an exact or fully developed version of your product then Design Council Spark may not be the programme for you.
+We work as collaboratively as possible with all of our ventures, and inevitably those that reach the farthest in the programme and beyond are those that understand how constructive critique of an idea is.

 4. Are you a bright Spark?